openhatch/oh-mainline/docs/advanced/deployment.rst

 Notes about the deployment
 ==========================

 Here are some relevant details of how web requests get routed to the OpenHatch code.

-* Web requests hit CloudFlare, which proxies them to linode.openhatch.org.
+* Web requests hit CloudFlare, which proxies them to Heroku (for openhatch.org and www.openhatch.org) or linode.openhatch.org (for other OpenHatch sites, like wiki.openhatch.org).

-* linode.openhatch.org has an nginx that dispatches them to Apache.
+* linode.openhatch.org has an nginx that handles some requests itself, and dispatches others to Apache.

-* Apache mod_wsgi dispatches them to the mysite/scripts/app.wsgi.

-* In production, we use a mysite/local_settings.py file that imports mysite/deployment_settings.py and overrides the Django SECRET_KEY.
+* In production, we use a mysite/local_settings.py file that imports mysite/deployment_settings.py and overrides the Django SECRET_KEY, DATABASE_URL, and a few other settings.

 Other sites we host
 ===================

-The OpenHatch infrastructure hosts some other websites, including bostonpythonworkshop.com and corp.openhatch.org.
+The OpenHatch organization hosts some other websites, including bostonpythonworkshop.com and corp.openhatch.org.
 For information about that, read the `documentation on the wiki about static site hosting`_.

 .. _documentation on the wiki about static site hosting: https://openhatch.org/wiki/Static_site_hosting